csecareanu/linux/memory/memory.md

 Mlocked:              32 kB
 SwapTotal:        999420 kB
 SwapFree:         578048 kB

+Memory which is waiting to get written back to the disk
 Dirty:                20 kB

+Memory which is actively being written back to the disk.
 Writeback:             0 kB

 AnonPages:       1902596 kB
 Mapped:           127552 kB
 Shmem:             19216 kB